General Info & FAQs

 At Clearwater Forest, we welcome and embrace all kids.

 If your child has special needs, we ask that you make camp aware.
 There is an area during online registration that can be completed with details about your child’s needs.
 Please note that we are not licensed as a specialized camp, but will do our best to accommodate what we can.
-It may also be helpful to call ahead of time and discuss any questions you may have with the director (218-678-2325).
+It may also be helpful to call ahead of time and discuss any questions you may have with a director (218-678-2325).

 Clearwater Forest has instituted a voluntary three-tier fee program.
 You may choose the tier that is most suitable for your financial situation.
 All participants receive the same Clearwater Forest experience no matter what they pay.